united-security-providers/usp-core-waap-killercoda/usp-core-waap-argocd/step2/info.md

 Have a look at the [ArgoCD application]({{TRAFFIC_HOST1_30081}}) to see changes from the code repository being applied (it might take up to 3 minutes for ArgoCD to recognize the change).

-In the next step we will have a look on how to automate this manual step of adding rule exceptions.
+In the next step we will have a look at a automated process eliminating this manual step of adding rule exceptions.